Young Dolph: Death and murder trial

 After Johnson and Smith struggled to find legal representation, they were given an ultimatum by Judge Lee Coffee: "If you have a lawyer hired, that's fine, but as I told you 10 days ago, I cannot allow you to sit in jail week after week, month after month, without a lawyer. ...
 If you don't have a lawyer hired on [February 4], I'm going to hire a private attorney to represent both of you all."
 On February 7, Johnson appeared in court again for "violating a sex offender registration charge" after reportedly being convicted of aggravated rape in 2015.
 He also claimed he was unable to afford to hire an attorney.
 On February 11, both Johnson and Smith pleaded not guilty to first-degree murder.
 On November 10, 2022, a third suspect was indicted for the murder of Young Dolph and the conspiracy to murder Thornton, 43-year-old Hernandez Govan, who is alleged to have ordered the murder of Young Dolph at the behest of Yo Gotti's brother, Anthony "Big Jook" Mims.

 In June 2023, Jemarcus Johnson reached a plea deal where he pleaded guilty to three counts of accessory after-the-fact in exchange for his conspiracy to murder charge dropped.
 He was expected to testify against the other suspects at their upcoming trials.
+In November 2024, Jemarcus would receive a sentence six years of probation and 20 hours of annual community service, with his sentence including a diversion condition which will result in the charges against him being eventually dismissed upon completion of sentence if he complies with diversionary program.

 As of June 2024, the trial for Justin Johnson and Cornelius Smith was scheduled for September 2024.
 Jemarcus Johnson was set to be sentenced for accessory to murder after testifying against Johnson and Smith at their trials.
 On September 23, Smith acknowledged during court testimony that he and Johnson were the ones who shot Thornton after being promised a $40,000 payout from Govan and Yo Gotti's brother, Anthony "Big Jook" Mims.
 Govan himself was to receive $20,000 total from Smith and Justin Johnson.

-Mims was murdered in January 2024 without ever being charged for Thornton's murder.
+Mims himself was murdered in January 2024 without ever being charged for Thornton's murder.

 On September 26, 2024, Justin Johnson was found guilty on all counts and was sentenced to life in prison for the murder charge.
-Despite admitting in testimony that he killed Thornton, Smith still faces trial.
+Despite admitting in testimony that he killed Thornton, Smith still faced trial.
 On October 9, 2024, Govan's trial date was set for March 10, 2025, but was pushed back to July 28 after scheduling conflicts.
 He was acquitted on all charges on August 21, 2025.
+On May 15, 2026, Cornelius Smith became the final defendant in the Young Dolph murder to be convicted and sentenced after he accepted a plea deal where he pled guilty to second degree murder then immediately received a 20-year prison sentence.